Just-Some-Bots/MusicBot/_docs/installing/raspbian.md

 > This guide is broken into two sections depending on your version of Raspberry Pi OS or Raspbian.

 For **Debian 12(bookworm)** or later, Python 3.9+ is system-managed, so manual installation isn't required.
-For **Buster** and earlier, you will need to manually install Python 3.10.
+For **Debian 10(Buster)** and earlier, you will need to manually install Python 3.10.
-If you're unsure which version you have try one of the following commands:
+If you're unsure which version you can run the following command:
 `lsb_release -s -d`
 You should see an output similar to the one of the following:
 ```bash